imixs/imixs-workflow/README.md

 ## Imixs-RESTful API
 Imixs-Workflow provides a RESTful API to integrate the Imixs-Workflow engine into a microservice architecture.
 In such an architecture the Imixs-Workflow engine can be deployed as a separate microservice managing human-centric workflow tasks.
-The Imixs-Microservice project also includes a Docker Container to setup the workflow engine in a few minutes.
 See the [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) for more information.

 ## How to Build
 Imixs-Workflow can be build with Maven.
 All artifacts are provided in the [maven central repository](http://search.maven.org/#browse).

-This is an example how to add imixs-workflow into the dependencies of your own maven project:
+See the following example how to add imixs-workflow to your own maven project:

 	<dependencies>
 	   .....